P&G supports worldwide ban on cosmetic animal testing. Therefore, we are supporting the Humane Society International #BeCrueltyFree Campaign:

 For more than 20 years, the Humane Society family of organizations has collaborated with Procter & Gamble to advance the development and regulatory acceptance of non-animal testing approaches.
 We are excited to welcome P&G as an official supporter of our #BeCrueltyFree campaign to achieve a legislative end to cosmetic animal testing and trade in all major cosmetic markets worldwide.

 We’re pleased to support the Humane Society International in the quest to end cosmetic animal testing.
-Already, Procter & Gamble has invested more than $440 million over the past forty years in developing non-animal test methods and we will continue to be a force for good in this field as we work together to end animal testing for good.
+Already, Procter & Gamble has invested almost $460 million over the past forty years in developing non-animal test methods and we will continue to be a force for good in this field as we work together to end animal testing for good.

 Using our Science for Good

 P&G has invested in non-animal test method development for decades, and is also a founding sponsor and has been a leading presenter at every World Congress on non-animal test methods to date- involving thousands of scientists, regulators, and policy makers.
 We continue to partner with leading international animal welfare organizations, academia, industry coalitions and policy makers to promote alternatives to animal testing and gain their regulatory acceptance.
 Together, we have achieved a lot.
 We stopped animal testing our cosmetics products many years ago.
 In fact, P&G no longer animal tests any consumer product unless required by law and we are committed to make animal testing obsolete.

 P&G continues to participate in the PETA International Science Consortium to work with regulators to eliminate animal tests.
 P&G people bring important expertise and help expedite solutions.